With-Heaven II

 He had no home but the high seas for the next ten weeks.
 He satiated his hunger by eating fishes from the ocean and quenched his thirst by drinking seawater he had purified using alchemy.
 But his voyage ended when one day he sailed into a place where thick gray clouds loomed overhead with the promise of a mighty storm.
 The gales picked up and the sea surged, tossing the ship of With-Heaven up and down, but he sunk his blade into the ship's timber planks and held himself fast, so he did not fall overboard.
 But soon the leaping waves, ten fathoms tall, were overtaking the sides of his boat, filling it with water until it sank.
 With-Heaven sank with the ship.
 He resigned himself to his demise, but even after sinking a hundred fathoms beneath the surface of the ocean, he was not yet dead.
 Then by a miracle he fell onto the backs of dolphins, and the dolphins took him to the front gates of the underwater court of the Dragon King, which stood at the bottom of the deepest deep of the ocean.

 In disbelief that he was still alive and had come to a place where he could breathe, With-Heaven rushed into the pearl-trimmed throne room of the Dragon King and threw himself before the stairs that lead to the King's throne.
 The Dragon King told him: "Be up and identify yourself."
 With-Heaven stood up and replied thus: "I am Goes-With-Heaven."
 The King replied: "That's all?
 You aren't much more than a lad.
 What is the name of your father?"
 Scowling, With-Heaven said: "I have no father."
 The King laughed: "You expect me to believe that?
 Who under Heaven has no father?"
 The King then summoned guards to intimidate With-Heaven, and said: "Tell me who your father is, or I will have you cast out into the ocean to drown."
 With-Heaven acquiesced, saying: "My father is Lord Tengir."
 Upon hearing who he was, the King dismissed the guards and called for aqua-robed maids to bring out a cushioned seat and lacquer table, on which a bowl of fruits, a wine pitcher and a dish were then set for With-Heaven's enjoyment.
-The King then said thus to the guest: "Ages ago, I made a promise to your father, Lord Tengir: In exchange for the seven deeds he did on my behalf that brought peace to the spirits of land and sea, I promised him that seven times a descendant of his would come to my ocean palace and receive a gift from me.
+As he was enjoying the fruits and the wine, he saw the curtain behind the King's throne rustle, whereupon the face of a woman appeared in one of the gaps, and beneath her face he saw a sliver of her white gown halfway hidden by the curtain.
+She looked right at him, but was not about to show herself entirely to him, and she withdrew behind the curtains.
+The King then said thus to him: "Ages ago, I made a promise to your father, Lord Tengir: In exchange for the eight deeds he did on my behalf that brought peace to the spirits of land and sea, I promised him that, in addition to the gift he had already taken upon himself to win, seven times a descendant of his would come to my ocean palace and receive a gift from me.
 It seems that you, With-Heaven, are the first of the seven descendants to walk through my doors."
 With-Heaven replied: "So you, too, want to give me something in exchange for my blood."
 "No, the payment has already been made in advance by your father.
 There is no expense for you."
 "So you are saying, you want to give me a gift because of who my father is?"
 "That is it indeed."
 "Then I do not want it.
 I have already renounced my father."
 "My child, a man cannot so easily renounce his own father.
 Whether you say 'I renounce' or not, these are but words--the same blood will flow through your veins for as long as you live.
 Things happen, you can quarrel with him, but you cannot renounce him."
 "Whatever gift you wish to give me, feel free.
 Whatever it is, I will cast it into the ocean as soon as I leave this place."
 "That will not do at all.
 If you did so, then my oath would not be fulfilled, and Heaven would surely punish me.
 No god ever grants something to a mortal who will not hold it fast.
 For that, I will make sure the gift is of such a nature that it cannot be parted from you no matter what."
 And the Dragon King snapped his fingers.

 Though the King gave him no weapons, no artifacts, no tools, no jewels nor equipment of any kind, With-Heaven felt a strange alteration take place within the depths of his spirit.
 He said: "King, what invisible gift is this you have given me?"
 The King replied: "Behold, I have made your spirit one with the howling winds and the storms of gloomy Heaven.
 With your right hand, you can summon fiery bolts of lightning, with your left, whirling gales and clouds.
 Add to that, you no longer need air to breathe, and when you are underwater you will swim like a shark, but when you are in the sky you will soar like an eagle."
 With-Heaven gave it a try, swinging his left and right hands, and going into the water and into the sky and, sure enough, the Dragon King had spoken truthfully.
 After he realized how powerful he now was, With-Heaven said thus to the Dragon King: "Now that the power of stormy Heaven is in the palm of my hand and the clouds and zephyrs obey me, what will stop me from making war against Lord Tengir?"
 The Dragon King smiled and said: "Try if you wish to go to war against him.
 But a divided house never stays divided for long.
 Heed my words: the harder you make war against him, the more you will realize he is not your enemy."
 With-Heaven replied angrily: "We shall see about that."
 And he vanished from the court of the Dragon King.